crossroadsfpga/enso/docs/primitives/tx_enso_pipe.md

 assert(tx_pipe != nullptr);
 ```

 Note that pipes are not thread safe.
-Each thread that receives data in a program shouuld allocate its own device instance and TX Ensō Pipes.
+Each thread that receives data in a program should allocate its own device instance and TX Ensō Pipes.

 ## Allocating a buffer